pizzalover125/minimalist-tab/README.md

 #### Quick Links

-- `/add "[Title]" "[URL]"`: Add quick link to "URL" with the heading "Title"
+- `/add "[Title]" "[URL]"`: Add quick link to `URL` with the heading `Title`
-- `/remove "[Title]"`: Remove quick link to "Title"
+- `/remove "[Title]"`: Remove quick link to `Title`
+- Left-click on a quick-link to edit it

 ## Contribute

 Simply submit a PR!
+I should eventually get to it...

 ## Support

 Please email me at chessthinker600@gmail.com.

-## Planned Features

-- Timer
-- Custom fonts
+Although, if you have a problem, just submit a PR.